Frequently Asked Questions

 The total of all kits including the starter kit is £21,599 +VAT (+P&P)

-In the meantime you will also need to source and strip a donor car which is the 1.8 litre MX-5 / Miata Mk2 (NB) produced between 1998 and 2001 (without the VVT engine) and with a 5 speed gearbox.
+In the meantime you will need to source and strip a donor car which is the 1.8 litre MX-5 / Miata Mk2 (NB) produced between 1998 and 2001 (without the VVT engine) and with a 5 speed gearbox.
 These can be picked up relatively inexpensively.

 We are accepting orders for complete cars to be delivered in Q4 2021 or Q1 2022.
 Please contact us directly to place an order.

 If you email us within 14 days of the date of the invoice to inform us you wish to cancel your order, we will refund the deposit to you if already paid.
 Thereafter ALL deposits are non-refundable as per our T & C